John Reischman & the Jaybirds

 Accessible All ages

-Please note that livestream ticket sales will end at 7pm on the day of the show.
+Please note that livestream ticket sales continue until 7pm on the day of the show.

 Like the powerful mandolinist and composer at its helm, John Reischman and the Jaybirds fashion a stylish take on bluegrass that seamlessly blends original songs and instrumentals with Appalachian old-time music for a truly unique band sound.
 Now in their 20th year, with seven acclaimed albums and two Juno nominations, the Jaybirds are simultaneously innovative and unadorned, sophisticated and stripped-down, happily old-fashioned and 21st-century contemporary.